 Length: 144 minutes / 2.4 hours

-Even though the idea of a movie based on a Disneyland ride is somewhat ridiculous, Pirates of the Caribbean: The Curse of the Black Pearl did manage to have great characters, a reasonable plot, excellent action, and a fulfilling conclusion.
-And yet, when the pirates came back in Dead Man’s Chest, the antagonist was so strong that it required At World’s End to come to any sort of resolution.
+Even though the idea of a movie based on a Disneyland ride is somewhat ridiculous, Pirates of the Caribbean: The Curse of the Black Pearl (2003) did manage to have great characters, a reasonable plot, excellent action, and a fulfilling conclusion.
+And yet, when the pirates came back in Dead Man’s Chest (2006), the antagonist was so strong that it required At World’s End (2007) to arrive at any sort of resolution.
 Now, that being said, what some people fail to realize is that the first three films in the Pirates franchise don’t focus on Jack Sparrow (Johnny Depp), but instead on Will Turner (Orlando Bloom) and his relationship with Elizabeth Swann (Keira Knightley).
-This is why, when On Stranger Tides was released and Will and Elizabeth were not there (for obvious reasons), the film really didn’t live up to the name that Pirates of the Caribbean had garnered for itself.
+This is why, when On Stranger Tides (2011) was released, and Will and Elizabeth were not there (for obvious reasons), the film really didn’t live up to the name that Pirates of the Caribbean had garnered for itself.

 2 sum it up: 2 films, 2 many sequels